apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The massacre in Kfar Azza, an Israeli town destroyed by Hamas militants**
+**Israel bolsters troops at border with Gaza as details of Hamas attacks emerge**

-You can read more about it [here](https://www.washingtonpost.com/world/2023/10/10/israel-hamas-attack-war-death/).
+You can read more about it [here](https://www.cnn.com/2023/10/10/middleeast/israel-gaza-siege-hamas-tuesday-intl-hnk/index.html).

 ## Requirements
 - Python 3.8